ASendellPrice/IIB-rtd/docs/source/sop_guidelines.rst

    A training SOP for onboarding and certifying laboratory personnel in core workflows.

-.. dropdown:: 💻 Code Update & Review Process
+.. dropdown:: 💻 Code Update & Review Procedure

    A software SOP for managing code changes, peer review, and version control in bioinformatics tools.

-Each section of the SOP writing guidance can be accessed via the table of contents below or by clicking the next button.
+Each section of the SOP writing guidance can be accessed via the table of contents below or by navigating using the "Next" and "Previous" buttons.

 .. toctree::
    :maxdepth: 2